Ken Muse

 9 TARGETS=$(./createTargets.sh)

-I now have some JSON data stored in a job-level output called mymatrix.
 To consume that value in the next job (we’ll call it run-matrix), I need two things.
-First, I need to declare that run-matrix job needs the first job, setup.
-This makes its output variables available.
-It also ensures the setup step runs first.
-Next, I’m dynamically defining the entire matrix, and matrix is an object in the workflow file.
-As a result, I need to convert the JSON-encoded string in the output variable to an object.
-I can do this using fromJson.
+First, I need to declare that the run-matrix job needs the first job, setup.
+This ensures the setup step runs first and makes its output variables available.
+Next, I need to dynamically define the entire matrix object in the workflow file using the output variable from the setup job.
+To do this, I need to convert the JSON-encoded string in the output variable to an object using fromJson.

 The resulting job (which just outputs each target name):